K\"{a}hler Solitons, Contact Structures, and Isoparametric Functions: Dimension four

 Since $M$ is simply connected, so is $N$.

-Thus, $N$ is simply connected and $(N, g_N, J_N)$ is of constant curvature.
-Thus, its isometry group is of dimension $2^2-1=3$.
-The isometry group of $(M, g, J, f)$ is then constructed by that of $N$ and the circle action generated by $J(\nabla f)$; see \cite[Theorem 1.5]{tran23kahler}.
+Thus, $N$ is simply connected; $(N, g_N, J_N)$ is of constant curvature, and its isometry group is of dimension $2^2-1=3$.
+Using Theorem \ref{HDcontact} and the simply-connectedness of $N$, the action lifts to one on each regular level set and combines with the circle action generated by $J(\nabla f)$ to forms an automorphism group on the deformed Sasakian structure; see \cite[Lemma 5.1]{tanno69} and its refinement \cite[Proposition 7.2.2 and Theorem 8.1.8]{BGbookSasakian08}.
+Thus, each regular level set is a homogeneous deformed Sasakian structure and the isometry group of $(M, g, J, f)$ is precisely this automorphism group of dimension $3+1=4$.